Good software development teams don’t fall from trees.

 Ultimately, the team you assemble will determine your business’s success or failure.

-Assembling the right software development team means more than having employees that will collaborate and develop your project.
+Assembling the right software development team means more than having employees who will collaborate and develop your project.
 In choosing the right team members, you are choosing the business partners who will bring your vision to life.

 Make sure you understand the roles for the software development team that you are hiring for.
 Who will be managing the team?
 How many developers will you have?